OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 To address these problems, it is of utmost importance to perform an in-depth review of configuration and known security issues.
 Before performing an in-depth review it is necessary to map the network and application architecture.
 The different elements that make up the infrastructure need to be determined to understand how they interact with a web application and how they affect security.

+## Test Objectives

+- Generate a map of the application scope at hand based on the research conducted.

 ## How to Test

 ### Map the Application Architecture